He asks for your vote in the 2020 election for Judge of the 164th Civil District Court.

 Campaign 2020: Michael Landrum for Judge of the 164th Court

 - ethics and

 Civil Court Judges Matter to YouYou and your family are more likely to be directly affected by the ruling of a judge than by the action of any other elected official.
 Our civil courts hear disputes that touch almost every aspect of our interactions with each other, family matters and probate.
 Disputes involving land, debt, injury, contracts, employment, tax, leases, defamation, construction and all types of business matters are heard in our civil district courts, including the 164th.

 "One Case At A Time"

-That simple phrase is printed on a small sign I see each time I enter the courtroom.
+That simple phrase was guidance to me each time I donned my judge’s robe and entered the courtroom.
 It reminds me of a simple principle: while some cases may seem small or of little importance compared with others, every case is of great importance to the parties involved.
 Every one of the cases on file in my court is entitled to be treated as if it is the only matter in court when it is called before the bench.

-My role in jurisprudence is a small one.
-None of my decisions will likely affect the ebb and flow of society in any grand sense.
-My work does, however affect people in ways that can be substantial.
-If I am a careful steward of my responsibilities in this court, the cause of justice is served, and our republic will remain stronger for it.
+A judge’s role in jurisprudence is a small one.
+No single decision will likely affect the ebb and flow of society in any grand sense.
+A judge’s work does, however, affect people in ways that can be substantial.
+If I am a careful steward of my responsibilities in court, the cause of justice is served, and our republic will remain stronger for it.

 Best Qualified – Most Experience

-I look forward to continue working hard for you as judge in the 113th District Court.
+I look forward to resume working hard for you as judge in the 164th Civil District Court.